mcoto004CR/nginx-custom-image/README.md

     docker run --name some-nginx -d -p 8080:80 some-content-nginx Note the name of the image is at the end.

+See running containers
+    docker ps -a
+    Use name for docker stop [container name]

 See it...
     go to http://localhost:8080/
     and you should be able to see the index.html content displayed